Martiless/quiz-time/README.md

 To create a website that is comprehensive and informative for a user, as a developer you need to look at all aspects of the website and how someone who visits your website will use it.
 You have to consider all the user stories that have been outlined in the above sections.

 ## Strategy
 The strategy principal looks at user needs, as well product/service objectives.
-This websites target audience was broken down into three categories:
+This website's target audience was broken down into two categories:
 ### Roles:
 * New User
 * Existing User